christo/bhima/README.md

 ## TODO

-* renovate mobile web app
 * global brightness control
-* fix broken thumbnails (e.g. laser-mountain)
-* better thumbnails - find a better time offset
+* make PusherMan monitor pixelpushers in case new ones come online after app starts
 * make work with recent jdk (jee modules were removed, jaxb etc.)
     * ? can we upgrade dropwizard to fix this?
     * Will upgrading processing help this?
-* build: gradle build should make an executable that runs on linux for default config.
+* build: gradle build should make an executable that runs on linux or mac for default config.
-    * decide where the default built-in video directory goes and remove the list of default videos, then prune the actual video directory to include only known good videos.
-Then make software load every video found at runtime in that dir as a built in video.
     * confirm linux 64 bit native libs result in running video (paths etc)
-    * make VideoLurker work on linux filesystem config - use ubuntu usb stick auto mount point to watch
 * make system console log (show on mobile app / front panel)
 * add to SystemInfo:
     * performance metrics: e.g. render time